duncan/dev/content/links/germany/myth-of-german-order.md

 emoji: 🤦‍♂️
 ---

 One of the most suprising things I found after moving to Germany was that it’s not nearly as orderly as its international reputation suggests.
-[Maurice Frank digs into the myth of German order][link]:
+[Maurice Frank digs into the myth of German order at Berliner Zeitung][link]:

 > In reality, the country is marked by far more lawlessness, sloppiness, inefficiency and incompetence than its self-image suggests.
 Daily life is bureaucratic, pointlessly complex or involves outdated systems and technologies.
 Interactions with institutions great and small are often difficult.